-Dubai welcomes foreign investments greatly and in order to start business in Dubai, you would need trade license which is the most important document.
+Dubai welcomes foreign investments greatly and in order to start a business in Dubai, you would need a trade license which is the most important document.
 Dubai offers different business models to choose from for foreign investors.
 Department of Economic Development is the authority responsible for regulating the Business activities for all businesses outside the free zones.
 Department of Economic Development (DED) responsibilities are licensing, classification of business activity permitted within Dubai, issuance of trade license in Dubai for conducting business in Dubai Local market.
 This department operates from different locations to provide licensing services.
 The main office located near the clock tower in Dubai, UAE.

 Steps to obtain a trade license in Dubai

 - Reserve company name and Apply for initial approval.

 - Notarize the company’s Memorandum of Association at DED